larahabashy/capstone-report/capstone-report.md

 (obj-detect)=
 ### 4.3 Object Detection

 Our next objective was to implement object detection into our pipeline, giving us the ability to identify the exact location of lipohypertrophy on unseen test images.
-To implement object detection using a popular framework called YOLO, the team created bounding boxes around the location of the lipohypertrophy masses in the positive training images using the annotated ultrasound images as a guide.
-Next, using the YOLOv5 framework, the Yolov5m model was trained for 200 epochs with an image size of 320 and a batch size of 8.
+To implement object detection using a popular framework called YOLO {cite:p}`glenn_jocher_2020_4154370`, the team created bounding boxes around the location of the lipohypertrophy masses in the positive training images using the annotated ultrasound images as a guide.
+Next, using the YOLOv5 framework, the YOLOv5m model was trained for 200 epochs with an image size of 300 and a batch size of 8.
 The team experimented with different training parameters to find that the aforementioned training parameters produce optimal results.
+Below is a sample of those results identifying the exact location of lipohypertrophy with great confidence.

 ```{figure} image/object_detect_example.png
 ---